 He sounded like he was kind of proud to remember my name and I nodded.
 I felt myself smirk and I looked back down at my phone when I spoke.

 "We've been sitting together for three years and you had to ask to clarify my name," I muttered.
 After a few seconds of silence, I risked a glance up to see that he was studying me with a calculating expression.

 "Yes.
 We never talk so… Do you mind if a friend sits with us," he asked after trailing off, glancing over my shoulder.
 I bit my lip and slowly nodded, turning my attention back to my phone when I heard heavy footsteps come toward us.
 I kept my eyes glued to my phone as the other person sat down beside Cooper.

-"Hey Olly.
+"Hey Shane.
 Did you hear about that deal that went bad last night?
 I heard that Cason got shot but-" I cut him off when I glanced up sharply.